Jazz

 The help text will be displayed in the jazz.log file, located in the unzipped directory where you are running Jazz.

-To see a working configuration, download this sampleConfig.xml.
-NOTE: this link WILL NOT render in a browser because it's raw XML.
-You must right-click and choose to save the link locally instead.
-Then load the file from the configuration chooser dialog when Jazz first starts.
+To see a working configuration, download this sampleConfig.xml file, and load it from the configuration chooser dialog when Jazz first starts.

 To automatically configure Jazz from an existing MDV and/or SPDB server, run Dan Adriaansen's very useful jazzparamgen tool.
 It generates a Jazz config file for you, containing every field on the server(s).
 You can download it from https://github.com/NCAR/jazzparamgen.